WCC COVID phase 1 reopening

 Continue social distancing: Try to keep at least 6 feet between you and anyone you do not live with.
 Please watch your small children.
 We know it can difficult to keep them away from others but it is very important.

 Face masks: Strongly encouraged at the club when not eating or drinking.
-Be thoughtful.
-This is a way to protect each other.

 Guest limit: One or two guests per member.
 The goal is to keep the overall numbers down.
 Inviting an entire family down as guests is unacceptable.
 If a member has one guest or your child wants to bring a friend to play with that is OK.
 Keep it limited.
 PLEASE.